slava-basko/functional-php/docs/optional.md

 # Optional

 Almost the same as `Maybe`.
 But `Maybe` is more about technical layer, and `Optional` is about business cases.
 Let's take CRUD operation as an example.
-Does a `null` `$description` mean "remove the description", or "skip setting the description"?
+Does a `null` value of `$description` mean "remove the description", or "skip setting the description"?

 ```php